interlock-network/.github/CODE_OF_CONDUCT.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
-Translations are available at https://www.contributor-covenant.org/translations.